InsightSoftwareConsortium/ITK/Examples/README.md

  * Provide a consistent set of examples that will work in conjunctions with the ITK Software Guide.
 The ITK Software Guide sources are found in the separate [ITKSoftwareGuide](https://github.com/InsightSoftwareConsortium/ITKSoftwareGuide) repository.

- * Provide a consistent set of examples that will work with ITK tutorials and courses.

  * Make sure that the code is well documented, of consistent style, and always up-to-date with the current ITK code.